JamesStudd/DiscordBot/README.md

 # Discord Bot

-Just a small Discord bot used on our server, so far has 4 commands:
+Just a small Discord bot used on our server, so far has a variety of commands:

 - **RandomName**
 Produces a random name from the template [FirstName] [Adjective/Quantity][Verb], also uses alliteration if possible, producing names like: